nixlim/zetmem/docs/architecture/project-structure.md

 ## Summary

-The A-MEM MCP Server represents a well-architected, production-ready system for adaptive memory management in AI applications.
+The ZetMem MCP Server represents a well-architected, production-ready system for adaptive memory management in AI applications.
 Its modular design, comprehensive monitoring, and scalable architecture make it suitable for both development and production deployments.
 The integration with Claude Flow and adherence to MCP standards ensures compatibility with the broader AI assistant ecosystem.